0x1h0b/Book-Recomendation-System/README.md

     - we will analyse the reading activity for those users , and recommend the books read by these readers
     - we are assuming if two users like the same thing they are likely to have other similar interests as well.
     - this method is call **Collaborative Filtering**.

+TO DO -
+-   work on UI /flask processing